wilsaj/flask-admin-old/docs/index.rst

 .. note::
-   The __repr__ method of your model class will be used to describe specific instances of your models, instances and making them a models in the list view.
-If you don't set it, the default __repr__ method will look something like `<__main__.Student object at 0x1bb1490>`, which is usually not so useful.
+   The __repr__ method of your model class will be used to describe specific instances of your models models in things like the list view.
+If you don't set it the default __repr__ method will look something like `<__main__.Student object at 0x1bb1490>`, which won't be very useful for distinguishing which model instance is which.

 Then create a blueprint using those models and your sqlalchemy